R30hedron/Into-the-Breach-Autosplitter/README.md

 # Into-the-Breach-Autosplitter
 This is an Into the Breach autosplitter for Livesplit.

-[Link to autosplitter documentation](https://github.com/LiveSplit/LiveSplit/blob/master/Documentation/Auto-Splitters.md)
+For information on what an autosplitter is, go [here](https://github.com/LiveSplit/LiveSplit/blob/master/Documentation/Auto-Splitters.md).

-It supports ItB version 1.1.22, for all three major distribution platforms (Steam, GoG, and Humble Store).
+This autosplitter supports ItB version 1.1.22, for all three major distribution platforms (Steam, GoG, and Humble Store).

 As of version 1.0 the following are implemented: